Degree Subject & Classification - History 2:2

 I’d earned the ire of tutors, parents, and to my mind, the world at large.
 Friends bought me a pint to commiserate.
 When I got the gumption to request a re-mark, I was laughed out of the faculty.

 Like most, I’d no clue what to do after my Modern History degree.
-Now I couldn’t even hide in a Management Consulting grad scheme - who would take my Dreaded Desmond?
+Now I couldn’t even hide in a management consulting graduate scheme – who would take my Dreaded Desmond?
 I considered a redbrick MA to ‘clean my nose’, but couldn’t face more library boredom.
 So, to work!

 The job?
 Helping analysts at a finance company turn quantitative research into qualitative tips for investors.
 No-one showed the slightest interest in my degree subject or classification.